 As soon as you make your housing arrangements in Norman, email your address to ISS so that they can make appropriate changes in your SEVIS record.
 In case you change your address, ISS needs to be notified at least 10 days of moving.
 In addition to corresponding with ISS, you should also enter your valid address at http://one.ou.edu.

 What to Do Once You Arrive at OU?

 You are allowed to enter the U.S. 30 days prior to the program start date indicated on the I-20 document.
-While the exact arrival dates depend on your individual needs, ISS recommends that international students arrival at least a week before the start of classes (check academic calendars at http://www.ou.edu/content/admissions/academic_calendar.html).
+While the exact arrival dates depend on your individual needs, ISS recommends that international students arrive at least a week before the start of classes (check academic calendars at http://www.ou.edu/content/admissions/academic_calendar.html).
 Once you move into your new place, please complete each of the individual to-do items listed below.

 make an ISS Appointment

 You need to schedule an appointment with ISS in order to maintain your visa status.
 Follow the instructions on https://canvas.ou.edu/courses/179/pages/iss-arrival?module_item_id=9820.
 To schedule an appointment with ISS, you can either call +1 (405) 325-3337 or go to http://iadvise.ou.edu/iss.

 Crimson Connection is an in-person orientation program, which introduces new students to the academic community at OU.
 The informal games organized by the Crimson Connection mentors are an excellent opportunity to make new friends and learn something about the culture of Oklahoma.
 During your time at Crimson Connection, you will be also introduced to the Friends to International Students (FIS) program (http://www.ou.edu/cis/sponsored_programs/fis.html), which allows new international students to become acquainted with an American host family.
 Keep in mind that assignments for FIS are made on a first come, first serve basis.